azdavis/millet/doc/architecture.md

 This also contains declarations for the bulk of the standard basis library, in the form of SML files that get read and processed at runtime.
 Some "primitive" types like `int` are not declared here, but rather in statics.

+### `crates/cm`

+Rudimentary handling (lex, parse, lower) of SML/NJ Compilation Manager (CM) files.

+### `crates/paths`

+Types for working with paths, notably:

+- A wrapper type for `PathBuf` that guarantees the inner `PathBuf` is canonical.
+- A type that transforms these canonical path buffers into cheap IDs, given that a path is "contained" in a "root" canonical path buf.

+These are ideal for the use case of language servers, in which we have a "workspace root" containing all the files.

 ### `crates/lang-srv`

 Depends on `analysis` and a bunch of third party crates to actually construct the language server.
 This is the only binary target, and only this may perform IO.